 Camping in Screened Shelters

-Bring along a broom, mop, buckets and hose when camping in a screened shelter.
+Bring along a broom, mop, buckets and a hose when camping in a screened shelter.
 You can mop your shelter's concrete floor with a solution of bleach water, then hose down the inside of the shelter.
 It takes a little longer to unpack but will sanitize the floor and eliminate spiders from nesting in your tent.

 Submitted By: Kathy Gunderson